 While caring for a loved one can be a rewarding and positive experience, caregiving can also present significant challenges to a family caregiver.
-On average, a caregiver will spend upwards of 24 hours each week providing the care their aging loved one needs.
+On average, a caregiver will spend upwards of 24 hours each week providing the care their ageing loved one needs.
 More women provide caregiving tasks to loved ones than men.
-Now a days, more men today step into the primary caregiver position.
+Nowadays, more men today step into the primary caregiver position.

 These family caregivers generally assist their loved one with activities of daily living, like dressing, eating and bathing, and many also go above and beyond by performing various healthcare tasks, such as administering medications or injections.

 One of the biggest challenges family caregivers face is to balance family responsibilities while working full or part-time outside the home.
 These responsibilities include:

 - Work in the office for 7-8 hours

 Handling care responsibilities are worrisome and what will happen to your family member if something happens to you adds to the anxiety.

 They lead to the feeling of resentful towards the care recipient or siblings.
 Although, you are giving your best, still you end up with the guilty feelings of not doing enough or not providing better care.
 Have patience with yourself.

 - Look after and manage the health of their own and family members

 - Accomplish finances to fulfil the home and family expenses

 - Communicate to Healthcare agent and hospitals